zammad/zammad-admin-documentation/manage/trigger/system-notifications.rst

 * “ticket pending” reminders
 * SLA violations (before and after the deadline)

-Daily reminder emails are sent at midnight (UTC) for all unresolved “ticket pending” reminders and SLA violations.
+Daily reminder emails are sent at midnight (of the Zammad system timezone) for all unresolved “ticket pending” reminders and SLA violations.

 How can I customize them?